Sue Sylvester: Critical response

-Sue was lauded as "the greatest Broadway-musical villain to ever co-star in a TV series" by Entertainment Weekly's Ken Tucker.
+The character of Sue has received widespread praise, lauded as "the greatest Broadway-musical villain to ever co-star in a TV series" by Entertainment Weekly's Ken Tucker.
 In an early review, Robert Lloyd of the Los Angeles Times criticized her domination of scenes and flat characterization, commenting: "She's funny from line to line, but there is little to her besides tin-pot contrariness."
 In June 2010, Entertainment Weekly named her one of the 100 Greatest Characters of the Last 20 Years.
 She is the 100th Most Memorable Female TV Character, according to AOL TV.
 She was included in AfterEllen.com's Top 50 Favorite Female TV Characters.

 Lynch's performance in the role has attracted critical acclaim.
 Following the pilot episode, Mary McNamara of the Los Angeles Times wrote that she alone makes the series worth watching.
 IGN's Eric Goldman later assessed that a comic actress such as Lynch is necessary to make the character loveable, given that her key traits include smugness, ignorance and casual racism.
 The Los Angeles Times Shawna Malcom similarly praised Lynch's portrayal for keeping Sue from being "an over-the-top disaster."
 Raymund Flandez of The Wall Street Journal suggested that the show would be less fun without Lynch's delivery.

 Variety's Brian Lowry was critical of Lynch in early episodes, deeming Glee's adult cast "over-the-top buffoons", and writing that she "chews through her material so relentlessly as to be fitfully funny but usually just plain annoying."
 The New York Times' Mike Hale wrote that she gives a "one-note performance" in Glee, suggesting that she is miscast in the role, as "her talent for playing repressed nut cases doesn’t extend to playing straightforward Nazis."